talandar/arcadia-setting-page/docs/index.md

 ### [[Memonek]]
 Mostly as written, but extremely rare.
 The Memonek were unknown a century ago, but have been appearing with more and more frequency.
 Often appear in Arcadia proper because they were sent on a specific quest by "higher beings"
 ### [[Orc]]
 Largely as written.
 Orcs are a people in diaspora, forming communities within all the various countries.
+Once leaders of the [[Baranthean Empire]], before it's fall.
 ### [[Polder]]
 Polder are not as well integrated in human societies, being more closely intertwined with dwarfish society.
-There are Polder groups everywhere, but the largest is in Brunhild.
+There are Polder groups everywhere, but the largest is in Brunhild, followed closely by Pyrrhus.
 ### [[Revenant]] (but also [[Deathless]])
 A true Revenant is rare, but do exist in Arcadia.
 Significantly more common are the Deathless of Thellonde, which are commonly "created" by ritual by the government there.
 See the Deathless page for details.
 Both use the same ancestry rules.
 Deathless from ancestries that are not High Elfs are rare.
 ### [[Time Raider]]